 The need for portrait-oriented vertical displays grew out of Apple’s popularity with creatives.
 Macs generally took a backseat to IBM PCs running Windows.
-However, they became ubiquitous in the publishing industry within a few years of coming on the market.
+However, Apple computers became ubiquitous in the publishing industry within a few years of coming on the market.

 Macs proved especially good for magazine layouts due to the WYSIWYG (“What You See Is What You Get”) interface, which let users see the end result of a document or layout before printing it.
 This stood in stark contrast to many PC programs at the time.
 Apple also benefited from innovative software like early desktop publishing program Aldus PageMaker.

 A vertical monitor that, like the iPad today, could present the display equivalent of an A4 sheet of paper — only larger — became an obvious next step for Apple.
 The first company to develop such a screen was Radius, a startup founded by various Macintosh alumni.
 (Radius became a manufacturer of Mac clones in the mid-1990s.)